Matěj Majka

-Matěj Majka (born 31 January 2000) is a Czech semi-professional footballer who plays for FK Baník Sokolov as a winger.
-He is a product of the Sparta Prague academy and was capped by the Czech Republic at youth level.
+Matěj Majka (born 31 January 2000) is a Czech semi-professional footballer who plays as a winger for Czech Fourth Division club FK Olympie Březová.

+Majka is a product of the Sparta Prague academy and began his professional career in England with Brentford.
+He failed to break into the first team squad and following his release in 2020, he played lower league football in the Czech Republic and Germany.
+Majka was capped by the Czech Republic at youth level.

 Club career

 Sparta Prague

 A winger, Majka entered the Sparta Prague academy at age 14 and progressed sufficiently to be awarded the Vlastislav Mareček Award at the 2016 FAČR Grassroots Gala.
 He was an unused substitute for the first team on two occasions during the 2016–17 season and appeared for the U19 team in Sparta's 2016–17 and 2017–18 UEFA Youth League campaigns.
 Majka departed the Stadion Letná when his contract expired in June 2018.

 Brentford

 In August 2018, Majka moved to England to sign a two-year contract with the B team at Championship club Brentford on a free transfer, with the option of a further year.
 During his two seasons with the club, Majka made 62 B team appearances, scored five goals and was part of the squad which won the 2018–19 Middlesex Senior Cup.
 He was released in June 2020, when the club opted not to take up the option on his contract.